Depression and Anxiety

 While all people feel worried or down from time to time, depressive and anxiety disorders can severely impair a person’s ability to carry on with their normal, daily life.

-Women are twice as likely to be diagnosed with both making it an especially important issue for women’s health.
-The inequity is linked to biological, social, and cultural factors that cause higher distress in women.
+Women are twice as likely to be diagnosed with both anxiety and depression compared to their male counterparts.
+These conditions often exist at the same time, making it an especially important issue for women’s health.
+This inequity is linked to a mix of biological, social, and cultural factors that contribute to higher distress in women.

-Major risk factors for both anxiety and depression include Adverse Childhood Experiences (see ACEs Reported), sexual and domestic violence (see Sexual Violence, Intimate Partner Violence), all of which women are more likely to have experienced.
+Major risk factors for both anxiety and depression include Adverse Childhood Experiences (see ACEs Reported) and sexual or domestic violence (see Sexual Violence, Intimate Partner Violence), all of which women are more likely to experience in their lifetime.
+Homelessness and incarceration also increase the likelihood of developing anxiety and/or depression (see Female Incarceration, Women Experiencing Poverty).
+These risk factors are especially prevalent in Oklahoma, which has one of the highest rates of female incarceration, domestic violence, and ACE’s compared to other states.

-While many still don’t take anxiety and depression as seriously as physical health concerns, the data show that women living with these conditions are at greater risk of developing heart disease and substance use issues and are more likely to attempt suicide than those without.
+These conditions have serious impacts on physical and emotional wellbeing.
+Women living with them face a greater risk of developing heart disease and substance use disorder, and are more likely to attempt suicide than those without.

 What we can do: